Nigeria expects to lift Twitter ban by end of year, minister says | Law-Order

 The government suspended Twitter on June 4 after it removed a post from President Muhammadu Buhari that threatened to punish regional secessionists.
 It was a culmination of months of tension.
 Twitter Chief Executive Jack Dorsey's posts encouraging donations to anti-police brutality protests last October and Twitter posts from Nnamdi Kanu, a Biafran separatist leader currently on trial in Abuja, infuriated authorities.

-Mohammed said Twitter "made their platform the platform of choice for separatists," and was suspended because it threatened national unity.
+Mohammed said Twitter "made their platform the platform of choice for separatists", and was suspended because it threatened national unity.
+The ban is just one area of concern for free speech advocates.
+Nigeria dropped five spots, to 120, in the 2021 World Press Freedom Index compiled by Reporters Without Borders, which described Nigeria as one of the most dangerous and difficult West Africa countries for journalists.

+Last month, Nigeria's broadcasting regulator asked TV stations to curb their reporting of insecurity in the country by withholding details of incidents and victims.
+Mohammed said concerns over deteriorating freedom of speech were the result of misinformation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)